Accreditation - Manufacturing Engineering

 Within five years into their careers, the graduates from the Manufacturing Engineering Program at Bradley University will have successful careers based on

 - Demonstrated ability to recognize manufacturing business problems and implement effective solutions.

 - Demonstrated ability to effectively lead cross-functional teams in the design, implementation and improvement of processes and systems.

 - Demonstrated professional development through continuous learning opportunities such as varied work assignments, graduate education, or professional associations.

 - Demonstrated involvement in service activities that benefit the profession or the community.

 Manufacturing Engineering graduates will have:

-- an ability to identify, formulate, and solve manufacturing engineering problems through a hands-on approach that considers constraints, costs, benefits, and comparative processes and materials.
+- an ability to identify, formulate, and solve complex manufacturing engineering problems by applying principles of engineering, science, and mathematics

-- an ability to effectively communicate technical concepts through appropriate methods.
+- an ability to communicate technical concepts effectively with a range of audiences